larryknaebelobsidian/kingdom/Proposition 188. This doctrine indicates the unity of the Epistles..md

 tags:
   - toc
 ---
+# Proposition 188.
+This doctrine indicates the unity of the Epistles.
 >They all agree
 >1.
 (1) in expressing faith and hope in the covenants and prophecies;
 >2.
 (2) in Jesus as the Messiah;